Fanny Rask: Junior international

 Rask made two appearances for the Sweden women's national under-18 ice hockey team, at the IIHF World Women's U18 Championships in 2008 and 2009, including winning a bronze medal in the 2009 event.

 Personal life

 Rask comes from a family of hockey players.
-Her younger brother, Victor Rask, was selected in the second round (42nd overall) of the 2011 NHL Entry Draft by the Carolina Hurricanes and currently plays in the Swiss National League with HC Fribourg-Gottéron.
+Her younger brother, Victor Rask, was selected in the second round (42nd overall) of the 2011 NHL Entry Draft by the Carolina Hurricanes and currently plays in the Swiss National League with SC Rapperswil-Jona Lakers.
 Her uncle, Peter Emanuelsson, briefly coached in the Hockeytvåan and her cousins, Kasper and Simon Emanuelsson, played in lower-level elite leagues.

 In 2017, Rask was able to become a professional athlete through grants from the Swedish Olympic Committee in combination with her SDHL salary and some financial support from her brother, Victor.
 She wore the same number on her jersey as Victor, number 49.

 Career statistics

 Club statistics

 Note: Riksserien changed its name to the SDHL in 2016.